 Recently, I worked for the Equal Opportunities Office of the Council of the European Union.
 There, I was involved in projects fostering gender equality, work-life balance, and non-discrimination of minorities and people with disabilities.

 Further, I am a research associate at GenPol, a Cambridge-based think tank consultancy helping clients find gender aware-solutions to their problems.

-One of my current main aims is to make a contribution towards more gender equality.
-I like to engage in all kinds of activities to this purpose - certainly my PhD research (see below), but I am also involved in non-academic projects (e.g. organising the GenSTEM conference, advising the Wilberforce Society on a policy paper on gender equality, contributing to GenPol) and activism.
+I am always interested in side-projects on diversity-related topics.
+Last year, I co-organised the GenSTEM conference, and advised the Wilberforce Society on a policy paper on gender equality, and was engaged in street activism.
 I am interested in discussing and supporting new projects - please contact me if you have any ideas.

 My main research focuses on men's support for gender equality, specifically I am interested in how men can support gender equality, and why they might or might not do so.

 I argue that men's support for gender equality is essential for at least three reasons.
 First, minority groups' (women) causes have been shown to benefit from support of members of the majority group (men).
 Second, a large part of all societal power and decision-making positions are still held by men - to make a change we need to get those on board who affect gender equality every day through their decisions.
 And third, at this point men do no engage in an equal proportion of household chores and childcare.
 Only when men take over 50% of these tasks at home can women excel to their full potential in the workplace.